 The FY2023 tax reform established the corporate tax corresponding to the global minimum taxation, and the tax reform act (the Act for Partial Amendment of the Income Tax Act, etc. (Act No. 3 of 2023)) containing the provisions pertaining to the said corporate income taxes (hereinafter the "Global Minimum Tax Rules") was enacted on March 28, 2023.
 The Global Minimum Tax Rules are effective for fiscal years beginning on or after January 1, 2024.
-Under these tax rules, top-up taxes will be imposed on the earnings of subsidiaries with an effective tax rate of less than 15%, and the Company will be obligated to pay such taxes.
+Under these tax rules, top-up taxes will be imposed on the earnings of subsidiaries with an effective tax rate of less than 15%, but this will not have a significant impact on the Company.

-Since the Company has not yet applied the Global Minimum Tax Rules, no income tax expense based on these tax rules was recorded for the fiscal year under review.
 In addition, the Company did not recognize and disclose deferred tax assets and liabilities related to the Global Minimum Tax Rules in accordance with the exception in IAS 12.